DPDK/dpdk/doc/guides/contributing/stable.rst

 ---------------

-Any major release of DPDK can be designated as a Stable Release if a maintainer volunteers to maintain it.
+Any major release of DPDK can be designated as a Stable Release if a maintainer volunteers to maintain it and there is a commitment from major contributors to validate it before releases.
+If a release is to be designated as a Stable Release, it should be done by 1 month after the master release.

 A Stable Release is used to backport fixes from an ``N`` release back to an ``N-1`` release, for example, from 16.11 to 16.07.